How to create effective marketing triggers in your online shop.

 Copy offering discounts will especially appeal to those who are sensitive for price.
 The extra discount can motivate them to complete their purchase with your brand rather than searching elsewhere.

 Native nudges are embedded in a landing page.
 In the example above, the copy under the Order Summary motivates the shopper by telling them that their transaction is almost complete.

 These offer motivating reasons why they should make a purchase on your site.
 That may be providing them with shipping information, letting them know where they are in their buyer’s journey, or any other reason why they should continue with their transaction.

 Smart notifications can be a bit tricky and prone to overuse, which can be straight up annoying.
 But, when used effectively, they can add the needed push to activate behavior.

-Tread carefully if you want to use these triggers on your web store.
-Our data indicate that it’s one of the more difficult persuasion techniques to execute, ending in many shoppers exiting the notification out of habit.
+Tread carefully if you want to use these prompts on your web store.
+Our data indicates that it’s one of the more difficult nudges to execute, ending in many shoppers exiting the notification out of habit.

-Now, moving off-platform, you can use social advertising triggers to attract passive shoppers who have notoriously low motivation.
+Now, moving off-platform, you can use social advertising prompts to attract passive shoppers who have notoriously low motivation.

 Retargeting campaigns or segmented advertising can capture the attention of individuals by reminding them of relevant products that appeal to them personally.